We’ve compiled a list of 28 electrician interview questions to ask potential new hires, so you can attract the best employees with the strongest:

 6. What would you do if you were given incomplete instructions for a job?

-This question assesses a candidate’s communication and critical thinking skills.
+This question assesses a candidate’s communication, teamwork, and critical thinking skills.
 Look for someone who is capable of identifying missing information in instructions and asking clarifying questions to gather that information.
-You also want someone who can improvise and think on their feet, since electrical work is sometimes unpredictable.
+You also want someone who can improvise and think on their feet, since electrical projects are sometimes unpredictable.

 A hiring manager can assess an applicant's technical ability and know-how from educational degrees, certifications, past experience, and other electrician training listed on their resumes.

-To get a good idea of an applicant's technical skill set, consider asking the following technical questions:
+To get a good idea of an applicant's technical skill set and adherence to the National Electrical Code (NEC), consider asking the following technical questions:

 1. What are the differences between a fuse and circuit breaker?

-An electrician candidate must understand the unique roles fuses and circuit breakers play in protecting electrical systems and preventing fires and shock.
+An electrician candidate must understand the unique roles fuses and circuit breakers play in protecting electrical systems and preventing fires and electric shocks.
 While both interrupt the flow of electricity, fuses melt when they detect too much heat, while circuit breakers trip when they detect unsafe surges of electricity.

 2. Do you have any experience troubleshooting a programmable logic controller (PLC)?